bonastos/yadif/README.md

 Although widely used in the Java community, in C++ dependency injection is mostly noted by its absence.
 This probably stems from the fact that C++ doesn't have programmable annotations or a class loader that assists with object creation.
 In C++ every object must be created by calling a constructor.
 This used to mean that a lot of factory objects had to be written, and dependency injection was just to tedious to be helpful.

-But C++11 changed that picture.
+But C++11 changed the picture.
 Variadic templates allow to write functions that overload on a variable number of arguments.
 A good example (and also used for object creation) is *std::make_shared<>*.
 Yadif uses similar techniques to simplify the generation of factory objects.

 ###Documentation